 Make sure your friends and family keep their distance from any open fire — by approximately three feet.
 Keep stockings short to avoid a potential fire from starting due to burning embers and keep the flue open.

-If you are considering an electric fireplace, it is safer than a traditional or wood-burning fireplace.
-Whether it’s an electric or non-electric, purchase a small fire extinguisher and test with family members about its use within an emergency.
+If you are considering a dining room with an electric fireplace, it is safer than a traditional or wood-burning fireplace.
+Whether it’s an electric or non-electric, purchase a small fire extinguisher and test with family members about its use in an emergency.

 For official guidelines and safety tips, consider visiting the national fire protection association website or consult a fireplace expert for additional best practices.
 Enjoy your holiday season